ashdavies/talks/2019-05-31-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ![fit autoplay](kotlin-adoption-2018.mp4)

 ^ Study from Pusher surveyed 2744 people from January to March found Kotlin adoption doubled year on year

-^ Spiking to 19.5 after the release of a document from Jake Wharton advocating its use at Square

 ^ Starting at 7.7%, spiking at 19.5 after JW Square document, then to 46.8 after Google IO '17